-Well, the makers are claiming that the Blockchain smartphones would beef up the security of the device further by integrating “cold wallet” storage in the device and opening up door door for the direct trading of the native cryptocurrency on the phone’s network sans mining fees.
+Well, the makers are claiming that the Blockchain smartphones would beef up the security of the device further by integrating “cold wallet” storage in the device and opening up door for the direct trading of the native cryptocurrency on the phone’s network sans mining fees.

 Seems like HTC does not want to be a laggard in exploiting the full potential of Blockchain technology but the Taiwanese smartphone maker is not the first one to think of manufacturing such a phone.

 Well seems like HTC has a tough competitor to fight against.
-Meanwhile Huawei is also testing waters when it comes to integrating the technology with its devices.
-To those who are completely green about how Blockchain can make smartphone better, you have some point unless the companies who are already working on it prove otherwise or maybe there is more that what’s visible to the bare eyes.
+Meanwhile, Huawei is also testing waters when it comes to integrating the technology with its devices.
+To those who are completely green about how Blockchain can make smartphone better, you have some point unless the companies who are already working on it prove otherwise or maybe there is more than what’s visible to the bare eyes.

 - Tech News2018.07.08WhatsApp Is Testing New Fake Link Detection Feature

 - Tech News2018.05.29Apple Sides With OLED Screen, Sending Shockwaves To LCD Suppliers

 - Tech News2018.05.24Apple Wants Siri To Respond For You, Patent Application Suggests

 - Tech News2018.05.21Huawei Is Invested In Groundbreaking Technology